davedoesdev/qlobber-fsq/README.md

 - `{String} topic` Message topic.
 The topic should be a series of words separated by `.` (or the `separator` character you provided to the [`QlobberFSQ constructor`](#qlobberfsqoptions)).
 Topic words can contain any character, unless you set `encode_topics` to `false` in the [`QlobberFSQ constructor`](#qlobberfsqoptions).
 In that case they can contain any valid filename character for your file system, although it's probably sensible to limit it to alphanumeric characters, `-`, `_` and `.`.
 - `{String | Buffer} [payload]` Message payload.
 If you don't pass a payload then `publish` will return a [Writable stream](http://nodejs.org/api/stream.html#stream_class_stream_writable) for you to write the payload into.
 - `{Object} [options]` Optional settings for this publication:
   - `{Boolean} single` If `true` then the message will be given to _at most_ one interested subscriber, across all `QlobberFSQ` objects scanning the file system queue.
-Otherwise all interested subscribers will receive the message.
+Otherwise all interested subscribers will receive the message (the default).

   - `{Integer} ttl` Time-to-live (in milliseconds) for this message.
 If you don't specify anything then `single_ttl` or `multi_ttl` (provided to the [`QlobberFSQ constructor`](#qlobberfsqoptions)) will be used, depending on the value of `single`.
 After the time-to-live for the message has passed, the message is ignored and deleted when convenient.